Rename Your File

 The second option is to download via the web.
 Use this option to do a straight download through your browser.

 The rest of the options listed will use the latakoo Flight app to download the file.
-Besides downloading the default file (the file type that was uploaded), you will have the option to transcode the file to different codec and wrapper.
+Besides downloading the default file (the file type that was uploaded), you will have the option to transcode the file to a different codec and wrapper.
 The latakoo Flight app gives you the ability to change the file to suit your workflow.

 Click the share button to see all of the sharing options.